vikasnagar31/Ecommerce-Marketing-Analytics-Project/README.md

 2.  **Exploratory Data Analysis (EDA):** A deep dive into the data to uncover initial patterns, anomalies, and relationships.
 This involved calculating key business metrics and visualizing trends over time and across different segments.

-3.  **Customer and Seller Segmentation:** Utilized RFM (Recency, Frequency, Monetary) analysis principles to segment customers and sellers based on their revenue contribution.
+3.  **Customer and Seller Segmentation:** Analysis principles to segment customers and sellers based on their revenue contribution.
 This helps in tailoring marketing and seller management strategies.

-4.  **Market Basket Analysis:** Implemented association rule mining (Apriori algorithm) to identify products that are frequently bought together, providing insights for cross-selling and product bundling strategies.
+4.  **Market Basket Analysis:** Identify products that are frequently bought together, providing insights for cross-selling and product bundling strategies.

 5.  **Behavioral Analysis:** Analyzed payment preferences and customer satisfaction ratings to understand user behavior and identify areas for improving the customer experience.
 6.  etc...